|Cardiac Cath Lab and CT Scanning

 treated with medicine, a therapeutic interventional procedure, or bypass

 Patients are referred by their physician for cath procedures or come

 through our Emergency Department to be seen in the Cardiac Catheterization

 Lab.
-A service of the Upper Chesapeake Heart and Vascular Institute,
+A service of the UM UCH Heart and Vascular Institute,

 the Cardiac Catheterization Lab follows protocols developed in conjunction